-A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989)

-2. Children who have an Education, Health and Care Plan (EHCP) where the school is recorded in the plan

-Those children will have undergone a statutory assessment of their special educational needs.
-Where a school is recorded in the plan the school must admit the child.

-Included in this factor are stepbrothers and sisters and half-brothers and sisters living at the same address and who will be attending the school at the expected time of admission.
+- Looked after children A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) - Children who have an Education, Health and Care Plan (EHCP) where the school is recorded in the plan Those children will have undergone a statutory assessment of their special educational needs.
+Where a school is recorded in the plan the school must admit the child. - 3.
+Rules for Siblings Included in this factor are stepbrothers and sisters and half-brothers and sisters living at the same address and who will be attending the school at the expected time of admission.
 The special cases of twins and triplets will be referred to the allocation panel if one is eligible for a place and other(s) is/are not.
-Generally the eldest will be given the place if a choice has to be made.

-The pupil being admitted to either school should have a sibling at either school at the time of their admission.

-4. Rules for Residence

-We have the right to investigate whether you live at the address you say you do and we may change any offer if incorrect information has been given.

-5. Children of staff at the Academy

-- Either (a) where a member of staff has been employed at the Academy for two or more years at the time the application for admission is made. - Or (b) where a member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.

-6. Distance

-Distance will be measured by the shortest walking route from the front door of the child's home address (including flats) to the main entrance of the school, using the Local Authority's computerised measuring system, with those living closer to the school receiving the higher priority
+Generally, the eldest will be given the place if a choice has to be made.
+The pupil being admitted to either school should have a sibling at either school at the time of their admission. - 4.
+Rules for Residence We have the right to investigate whether you live at the address you say you do and we may change any offer if incorrect information has been given. - 5.
+Children of staff at the Academy where a member of staff has been employed at the Academy for two or more years at the time the application for admission is made or where a member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 6.
+Distance Distance will be measured by the shortest walking route from the front door of the child's home address (including flats) to the main entrance of the school, using the Local Authority's computerised measuring system, with those living closer to the school receiving the higher priority

-Stallingborough Church of England (voluntary controlled) Primary School Admissions Policy 2024-2025
+Stallingborough Church of England (voluntary controlled) Primary School Admissions Policy 2025-2026

 The school was founded to provide education for the children of the parish of Stallingborough.
-It is a school for the whole community whilst it seeks to offer a Christian based education to all children; grounded in the Diocesan vision of "excellence, exploration and encouragement within the love of God".
-The school values the involvement of all parents in supporting the school's Christian ethos.
-As a Church of England school, we hold regular Christian collective worship and festivals, both in school and in Church.'
+It is a school for the whole community whilst it seeks to offer a Christian based education to all children; grounded in the Diocesan vision of: